Logo Voyage

 Drink

 The locals' favourite drink is beer.
 A number of smaller and medium-sized regional breweries still exist, including Pott's of Oelde and Pinkus Müller of Münster.
-The region's most popular liquor is Korn, i. e. grain brandy (usually rye, wheat or barley), which is produced in a few local distilleries.
-Sasse Lagerkorn is a grain brandy too, but it is barrel-aged and has a much more complex flavour, unlike your typical German schnapps, but rather comparable to whiskey.
-While you may have heard that Germans love their beer, in Northern Germany Korn actually has more importance than beer to many.
-However, it is not unheard of to order Korn and beer together, sometimes referred to as Herrengedeck (literally "gentlemen's menu").
+The region's most popular liquor is Korn, a colorless grain brandy that is particularly popular in Northern Germany.
+Among the local distilleries is Sasse in Schöppingen — their Lagerkorn is noteworthy for being barrel-aged in order to achieve a much more complex, somewhat whiskey-like flavour.
+Like elsewhere in the North, it is not unheard of to order Korn and beer together, sometimes referred to as Herrengedeck (literally "gentlemen's menu").

 Stay safe